Sad but true: acne happens. And I’m not just talking about the face kind.

 - Pump bottle

-- Add remaining ingredients and use an immersion blender to mix thoroughly.
+- Add remaining ingredients and use an immersion blender or food processor to mix thoroughly.
+It's going to be pretty think, so add more oil as needed to get a smooth, pourable consistency.

 - Pour soap into a squeeze container or pump bottle.
-Store what's left in a mason jar until ready to use (it should keep for several months).
+Store what's left in a mason jar in the fridge until ready to use (it should keep for several months in the refrigerator).